 UNC Center for School Leadership Development.
 "NC educators' one stop for professional development" designs and provides premier professional development for public school educators based on research and best practices.
+It oversees a variety of centers and programs for teachers and administrators.
+The

-The Center's responsibilities are ever increasing, brought about by the demands of the No Child Left Behind legislation, teacher shortages, and the persistent achievement gap.
-Additional operational funding is necessary to support this acceleration in Center program delivery. (\$395,000 - \$415,000)
+Center's responsibilities are ever increasing, brought about by the demands of the No Child Left Behind legislation, teacher shortages, and the persistent achievement gap.
+Additional operational expense funding is necessary to support this acceleration in Center program delivery.

 North Carolina Center for the Advancement of Teaching (NCCAT).
-The North Carolina Center for the Advancement of Teaching (NCCAT) offers North Carolina's teachers a year-round series of residential professional development seminars in the arts, humanities, sciences, technology, communication, and health and fitness.
-It has substantial waiting lists for all of its programming, and the current budget is insufficient to meet the needs of teachers in North Carolina and cannot address essential expansion.
-A planned campus in Okracoke will provide space for NCCAT to increase its service by approximately

-40 percent, which will allow its offerings to be expanded and to be more accessible for teachers in the eastern part of the state.
-All of these factors contribute to the need for increased funding in the 2005-2007 biennium. (\$3,046,018 - \$3,014,018)
+The first state-funded program of its kind in the U.S., this successful center offers North Carolina teachers a year-round series of residential professional development seminars in the arts, humanities, sciences, technology, communication, and health and fitness.
+NCCAT cultivates many partnerships with state school systems and education agencies, thereby increasing its impact on the education community.
+It has substantial waiting lists for all of its programming, but the current budget is insufficient to meet the current needs for teachers in North Carolina and cannot address essential expansion.
+A planned campus in Okracoke will provide space for NCCAT to increase its service by approximately 40 percent, which will allow NCCAT to expand its offerings and be more accessible for teachers in the eastern part of the state.
+All of these factors contribute to the need for increased funding in the 2005-2007 biennium.

 North Carolina Teacher Academy.
-The Academy offers teachers the opportunity to attend professional development sessions in the areas of school leadership, instructional methodology, core content, and use of modern technology.
+The academy offers teams of teachers from a school the opportunity to attend professional development sessions in the areas of school leadership, instructional methodology, core content, and use of modern technology.
 It has expanded its services to include assisting schools and school personnel in making systemic changes to adhere to new policies and legislative mandates.
 New programs for improving school leadership and initiatives for increasing teacher retention are needed, and school districts identified as high priority have critical needs in the area of professional development that must be met to improve student achievement.
 Moreover, teacher recruitment efforts are attracting increasing numbers of lateral entry teachers who have unique professional development needs.
-Program development and implementation to address these areas of concern require additional funding. (\$790,318 - \$790,318)
+Program development and implementation to address these areas of concern require additional funding.

 Principals' Executive Program (PEP).
 Given the data provided by North Carolina's ABC Accountability Plan and the national No Child Left Behind legislation, it is clear that a large number of schools are facing potential failure of getting all students to a proficient level.
 To help principals who are leading schools through the reform process, PEP would like to expand its residential Instructional Leadership Reform Program (ILRP) to a minimum of one cohort of forty principals and add a mentor component to provide assistance at the school level.
 In addition, a value-added evaluation process will help schools take ownership of the evaluation process and permit them to apply the findings to stimulate change.
 Beyond the expansion of ILRP, the Principals' Executive Leadership Academy, aimed at school superintendents, requires support.
-Additional funds are also needed to expand PEP's services to assistant principals and new principals. (\$208,000 - \$208,000)
+Additional funds are also needed to expand PEP's services to assistant principals and new principals.

 Principal Fellows Program.
-A merit-based competitive scholarship loan program, the Principal Fellows Program funds full-time study in the Master of School Administration (MSA) degree program that prepares an individual for a career in school administration.
-The director is required by legislation to provide professional development and extracurricular activities for program participants.
-Additional funds are necessary to meet this legislative requirement. (\$45,000 - \$45,000)
+A merit-based competitive scholarship loan program, the Principal Fellows Program funds full-time study in the Master of

+School Administration (MSA) degree program that prepares an individual for a career in school administration.
+A director is required by legislation to provide professional development and extracurricular activities for program participants.
+Additional funds are necessary to meet this legislative requirement.